Denis Sullivan (schooner): History

+Sale to World Ocean School

+When the COVID-19 pandemic hit in March 2020, the Denis Sullivan's two remaining permanent crew members, captain Tiffany Krihwan and chief mate Jonny Slanga, were furloughed indefinitely.
+Discovery World kept the Denis Sullivan docked and unused throughout the 2020, 2021, and 2023 seasons, as they did not have a licensed captain to sail with.
+Amphitrite Digital, the owner of Chicago's tall ship Windy, approached Discovery world about buying the Denis Sullivan and operating her in Milwaukee, but Discovery World did not want to sell the ship to a for-profit company who would not be using the ship for educational purposes.

+In September 2022 Discovery World announced they sold the Denis Sullivan for an undisclosed amount to World Ocean School in Boston, Massachusetts.
+The sale came as a surprise to the Friends of the Denis Sullivan, who were disappointed that Discovery World did not communicate the sale ahead of time and did not give volunteers and residents (as well as the original organizers) the ability to pursue other options for the ship.
+They were also disappointed in the sale of the ship to an East Coast area that already has a large number of tall ships, as opposed to keeping it on the Great Lakes which has few.
+Others expressed disappointment that prominent Milwaukee institutions did not do more to keep the ship in the city.

+The ship departed Milwaukee under motor for Boston, accompanied by a flotilla of local boats, on October 8, 2022.
+After going through restoration and repairs in St. Petersburg, Florida, she arrived at the World Ocean School location in Saint Croix in mid-December.

 Design

 The Denis Sullivan is not a replica of a specific vessel.
 Rather, her design is inspired by that of the Great Lakes cargo schooners of the 19th century.
 Like many of those schooners, she carries a raffee, a square-rigged fore topsail which is triangular in shape.

 In designing the Denis Sullivan, architects Timothy Graul Marine Services looked to several nineteenth century Great Lakes schooners for inspiration, including the Rouse Simmons, Clipper City, and Alvin Clark.
 Above the waterline, the Sullivan closely resembles these earlier vessels.
 Her shape is that of an efficient cargo carrier, and her rigging and deck arrangement are likewise authentic.
 She differs from her predecessors, however, below the waterline.
 Traditionally, Great Lakes cargo schooners were built with a fairly flat bottom to minimize draft and permit sailing in shallow waters.
 They carried a centerboard to compensate for this when sailing to windward.
 The Denis Sullivan strayed from this tradition to meet both modern Coast Guard safety requirements and the practical considerations of a passenger vessel.
 She has a relatively deep hull and weighted keel, which provide greater stability to the vessel and allow for 6 ft 4 in of head clearance in the below decks accommodations.
 An additional concession to safety regulations was the division of the traditional cargo hold into watertight bulkheads.